OHDSI/ETL-CMS/python_etl/README.md

 9) Open issues and caveats with the ETL

-## 0. Shortcut: download the ready-to-go data and vocabulary files and skip to step 7
+## 0. Shortcut: download ready-to-go data, download vocabulary files (step 3), skip to step 7
 We have prepared downloadable OMOP CDMv5 .csv files of the database tables that were created via steps 1-7 below.
 The data can be retrieved from [ftp://ftp.ohdsi.org/synpuf](ftp://ftp.ohdsi.org/synpuf).
 The file